herzbube/htb/README.txt

   htb-profile.sh already does this for you
 - htb-profile.sh automatically invokes htb-bashrc.sh to make aliases and
   functions available in the login shell
-- If you don't make the .bashrc modification, then aliases and functions are not available in subshells
+- If you don't make the .bashrc / .zshrc modification, then aliases and functions are not available in subshells

 ----------------------------------------------------------------------